Protaras Travel Guide

 Fig Tree Bay © Glen Bowman

-The holiday resort of Protaras on the south east coast of Cyprus has all the trappings of the larger, more frenetic Ayia Napa that is a few minutes drive away, but it is far more family friendly and boasts the best beach on the island, fabulous Fig Tree Bay.
+The holiday resort of Protaras on the southeast coast of Cyprus has all the trappings of the larger and more frenetic Ayia Napa, itself a few minutes' drive away.
+But it's far more family friendly and boasts the best beach on the island: Fig Tree Bay.

 Protaras is actually a town built on a piece of flat, scrubby land expressly for the purpose of catering for British holidaymakers.
-Just adjacent to the village of Paralimni, Protaras consists mainly of a grid of restaurants, nightclubs and shops surrounded by numerous hotels and holiday apartment blocks.
-Landscaping is rather lacking and the buildings do not follow any theme: it is a hodge-podge of architecture and concrete that can get blistering hot in the summer sun.
+Just adjacent to the village of Paralimni, Protaras consists mainly of a grid of restaurants, nightclubs, and shops surrounded by numerous hotels and holiday apartment blocks.
+The hodgepodge of architecture and concrete can get blistering hot in the summer sun.

-No-one seems to mind the lack of genuine Cypriot atmosphere, however, because Protaras does what it was intended to do, and that is give everyone a great holiday.
-Then, too, it has the magnificent golden Blue Flag beach, which stretches for 10 miles (16km) or so shelving gently into the crystal clear Mediterranean, and further up and down the coast a choice of secluded coves and inlets for those wanting more privacy.
+While Protaras lacks a genuine Cypriot atmosphere, it has the magnificent golden Blue Flag beach, which stretches for 10 miles (16km) or so shelving gently into the crystal clear Mediterranean, and further up and down the coast a choice of secluded coves and inlets for those wanting more privacy.

 Serious bargain hunters are advised to take a bus or taxi to nearby Agia Napa, where there is an abundance of stores selling tax-free designer goods.
 Local jewellery and leather goods are also good souvenirs from Protaras.

-At night Protaras main street erupts into a noisy sound and light show as the many disco/bars, pubs and clubs turn up the volume to draw in the crowds and holidaymakers up for a party.
-Many establishments offer live entertainment or karaoke and the discos feature English deejays and laser lights.
+The main street of Protaras awakens at night as the many discos, bars, pubs, and clubs turn up the volume, drawing in the crowds and holidaymakers up for a party.
+Many establishments offer live entertainment or karaoke, and the discos feature English deejays and laser lights.
 There are only a few nightclubs, and serious all-night clubbers prefer to travel to Ayia Napa for the evening.
-Recommended for an entertaining evening of dancing is Sfinx, the bar at the Paralimni end of the main road.
+Recommended for an entertaining evening of dancing is Sfinx, the bar at the end of the main road.